Automattic/wp-calypso/client/lib/jetpack/experiment/README.md

 "bundles" all existed as separate and distinct, but very similar concepts.
 They evolved organically over the years, but as their APIs intermingled they became increasingly difficult to query and manipulate.
-To attempt to smooth this over, the proposal here refers to all three as types of **purchaseable item**.
+To attempt to smooth this over, the proposal here refers to all three as types of **purchasable item**.
 Sure, it doesn't exactly roll off the tongue, but it gives us a common foundation from which to start: products, bundles, and plans each have their own special properties and behaviors, but they're all items in some sense.